 A low stake account reduces the minimum stake you can place, meaning that a similar trade with 10p per point would result in a maximum loss of £10.

-Even with a pretty extreme movement, that trade is going to dent your pride much more than your wallet.
+Even with that kind of extreme movement, that trade is going to dent your pride much more than your wallet.

 There is, however, a downside to Low Stake Accounts.

-That is, when you get your trades right, you won’t stand to gain any sizeable profits.
+That is, when you get your trades right, you won’t stand to gain any sizeable profits either.
 However, once you have your trading strategy in place and you are comfortable with the results, you’ll be ready to start increasing your stakes.

 I’ll add to this list as and where the brokers develop new spread betting platforms for beginners.
-If you find a broker that you think should be included, feel free to let us know through the comments section below.
+If you find a broker that you think would fit nicely in our spread betting platforms for beginners list, feel free to let us know through the comments section below.